bytecodealliance/wasmtime/cranelift/docs/ir.rst

 2. The *unmapped pages* is a possibly empty range of address space that may be mapped in the future when the heap is grown.
 They are :term:`addressable` but not :term:`accessible`.
-3. The *guard pages* is a range of address space that is guaranteed to cause a trap when accessed.
+3. The *offset-guard pages* is a range of address space that is guaranteed to always cause a trap when accessed.
 It is used to optimize bounds checking for heap accesses with a shared base pointer.
 They are :term:`addressable` but not :term:`accessible`.

 The *heap bound* is the total size of the mapped and unmapped pages.
 This is